nordlow/compiler-benchmark/README.md

 **Templated** in the table below indicates whether or not the compilation is using templated functions.

+## Noteworthy observations

-Note that for the languages C++ and D the generic version compiles about 1.5 2 times slower whereas for Rust the templated version interestingly is processed faster than the untemplated version.
+Note that the generic C++ and D versions compiles about 1.5 to 2 times slower whereas generic Rust version interestingly is processed faster than the untemplated version.

-Note that GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
+Also Note that GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
 This is in contrast to D's and Rust's compilers that perform all of them.